crypto-org-chain/cronos-docs/docs/resources/technical-glossary.md

 CRO holders who do not run validator operations themselves.
 Users can delegate CRO to validators and obtain a part of its revenue in exchange.
 Because they share revenue with their validators, delegators also share responsibility.
 Should a validator misbehave, each of its delegators will be partially slashed in proportion to their stake.

+#### E

+**ethermintd**

+ethermintd is the all-in-one command-line interface.
+It supports wallet management, funds transfer, and staking operations.

+**EVM (Ethereum Virtual Machine)**

+It is a state machine that provides the necessary tools to run or create a contract on a given state.

 #### F